Activist Chen urges China to prosecute "lawless officials"

 BEIJING PROMISE

-Michael Posner, assistant secretary of state for democracy, human rights and labour, said on Thursday the United States was closely monitoring Chen's family in China.
+Michael Posner, assistant secretary of state for democracy, human rights and labor, said on Thursday the United States was closely monitoring Chen's family in China.

 "We have ... raised these cases and our concerns with the Chinese government both publicly and privately. ...
 We'll continue to have contact with Mr. Chen and get his input," he said at the launch of the State Department's annual human rights report, which cites Chen in an "arbitrary arrest" section.